google/calblink/README.md

 7. Get an OAuth 2 ID as described in step 1 of the [Google Calendar Quickstart](https://developers.google.com/google-apps/calendar/quickstart/go).
     Put the client\_secret.json file in your GOPATH directory.

+7. Make sure the client\_secret.json file is secure by changing its permissions to only allow the user to read it:

+        chmod 600 client_secret.json

 8. Build the calblink program as appropriate for your environment:
     * For a Linux environment or another that doesn't use Homebrew: